wellingguzman/wellingguzman.com/public/notes/mysql-key-limit.md

 ## Conclusion

-Changing all columns length greater than 191 characters to 191.
+Changing all string columns that length are greater than 191 characters to 191.

-If changing this is not possible, change the column index to only a chunk of x characters.
+If changing the length is not a possible or desired option, changing the column index to only a chunk of x characters.

 ```sql
 CREATE INDEX index_name ON posts (title(191));